2016-11-28 LAMIA Avro RJ-85 crashed near Medellin out of fuel

 © Aerocivil.gov.co | The flight route of LMI2933, at a point 2 h 57 min into flight the Cockpit Voice Recorder (CVR) ceased to operate.

-The crash site is only accessible by land.
+The crash site is only accessible by off-road vehicles.
 Ground fog hampered any helicopter rescue operations.

 Aviation officials corrected earlier casualty reports.
 Only 68 passengers (not 72) boarded the flight bringing the overall number of occupants to 77.
 A total of 71 people are confirmed dead while six have survived the crash.